PJHarrison21/Quantum_Assignment_3/README.md

 This will use [pip](https://pypi.org/project/pip/) to install any necessary packages and ensures the `out/` directory is present.

-You can then open the *Jupyter* notebook (`qaoa-maxcut.ipynb`) with your tool of choice.
+You can then open the *Jupyter* notebook (`grid_optimiser.ipynb`) with your tool of choice.
 The code can then be run and changed using the provided documentation in the notebook itself.